MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/across-how-use-ocr-pdf-images-files.md

 1. In the **OCR Status** field, choose the **Awaiting Verification** hyperlink.
 Alternatively, choose the **Awaiting Verification** tile on the Home page.
 2. On the OCR service website, log in using the credentials of your OCR service account.
 These are the credentials you also used when setting up the service.
 For more information, see the "To set up an OCR service" section in [How to: Set Up Incoming Documents](across-how-setup-income-documents.md).

     If you access the website from the **OCR Status** field, the document in question is displayed immediately after your sign in.
-If you access the website by choosing the tile on the Home page, on the first OCR service page that opens, you must choose the **Start** button on the **Verify** tab or double-click the document that you want to verify.
+If you access the website by choosing the tile on the Home page, on the first OCR service page that opens, you must choose the **Start** button on the **Verify** tab or double-choose the document that you want to verify.

     Information for the OCR document is displayed, showing both the source content of the PDF or image file and the resulting OCR field values.
 3. Review the various field values and manually edit or enter values in fields that the OCR service has tagged as uncertain.